adc0032/UtilityBloodTranscriptomes/Results/Pcat.result/README.txt

 or the sequence simply comes from nuclear mitochondrial DNA segments (NUMTs).
 You may inspect its sequencing depth from the visualization result files.
 File:
-Pcat.errorsummary.val
+Tele_mitoscaf.fa.val
-Pcat_mitoscaf.fa.val
+Tele.errorsummary.val

 ------------------------------------------------------------------------------------------
 ------------------------- mitochondrial genome files -------------------------------------

 - 3. The mitochondrial genome in GenBank format.
 File:
-Pcat_mitoscaf.fa.gbf
+Tele_mitoscaf.fa.gbf

 - 4. The mitochondrial genome in Fasta format.
 File:
-Pcat.fasta
+Tele.fasta

 - 5. The visualization of the mitochondrial genome.
 File:
-Pcat.circos.png
+Tele.circos.png
-Pcat.circos.svg
+Tele.circos.svg

 - 6. The sequencing depth of each site of the mitochondrial genome, and the sequence id relationships.
 File:
-Pcat.circos.karyotype.txt
+Tele.circos.karyotype.txt
-Pcat.circos.dep
+Tele.circos.dep

 - 7. The mitochondrial genome in sqn format.
-This file can be used to upload to GenBank database after you confirm the file Pcat_mitoscaf.fa.gbf has no annotation problem.
+This file can be used to upload to GenBank database after you confirm the file Tele_mitoscaf.fa.gbf has no annotation problem.
 File:
-Pcat_mitoscaf.fa.sqn
+Tele_mitoscaf.fa.sqn

 - 8. The feature table for the mitochondrial genome.
 File:
-Pcat_mitoscaf.fa.tbl
+Tele_mitoscaf.fa.tbl

 ------------------------------------------------------------------------------------------
 ------------------------- each gene sequences --------------------------------------------

 - 9. The CDS sequences of each protein coding gene.
 File:
-Pcat.cds
+Tele.cds

 - 10. The rRNA gene sequences for each rRNA gene.
 File:
-Pcat.rrna
+Tele.rrna

 - 11. The tRNA gene sequences for each tRNA gene.
 File:
-Pcat.trna
+Tele.trna

 - 12. The control region sequence.
 File:
-Pcat.misc_feature
+Tele.misc_feature

 ------------------------------------------------------------------------------------------
 ------------------------- mitochondrial sequences from each kmer assembly ----------------